metabase/metabase/docs/developers-guide/driver-changelog.md

   `metabase.driver/db-default-timezone` implementations for JDBC-based drivers, has been deprecated, and will be removed in 0.51.0 or later.
 You can easily implement `metabase.driver/db-default-timezone` directly, and use `metabase.driver.sql-jdbc.execute/do-with-connection-with-options` to get a `java.sql.Connection` for a Database.

+- `metabase.driver/upload-type->parser` has been added (replacing `metabase.upload/upload-type->parser`).
+An
+   implementation is required for any databases that support uploading CSV files, although the defaults defined for `:sql-jdbc` should be adequate for most cases.

 ## Metabase 0.47.0